 This is an unusual time.
 Normally we flag non urgent test results to your charts and use these flags to remind us that certain items should be reviewed during your next visit.
 As many visits have been cancelled, we ask that you please take note of which labs, X-rays, tests, specialty visits you’ve had and take ownership of these items.
 It’s important that in the chaos nothing is missed.
 If you feel something should be reviewed, we’re happy to provide a phone visit with you to review these items.
-Request a callback to discuss booking a phone appointment.

 - All well baby visits will be booked in the afternoon.

 - A nurse or one of our staff will phone parents the morning of the visit and review milestones/concerns/health teaching for the baby’s appropriate age.

 - During the phone call the Covid-19 screening questions will be asked to determine whether an office visit is low risk for all.